Skip to main content

 The second series is composed of Frances's writings.
 These include school notebooks in Polish, essays in English, and diaries in both Polish and English.
 There are also a number of short stories, scripts, and articles, some in manuscript form and others in publications.
 Also included is a picture book entitled José the Alligator, with text by Frances and illustrations by Norma.

-The final series is made up of books that Frances published either on her own or with her husband Julius or son Joseph.
+The final series is made up of books that Frances published either on her own, with husband Julius, or with son Joseph.
 Three of the books are translations from Yiddish by Sholom Aleichem and another is a critical study of the same author.
-Also included are a poetry collection with a single poem by Frances, and a short history of Jewish Americans for young people.
+Also included are a poetry collection with a single poem by Frances and a short history of Jewish Americans for young people.

 Dates